-Join in the grape harvesting
+Join the grape harvesting

 During grape harvesting season, you can immerse yourself in the experience by taking part in vineyard grape picking activities.
 Contact the vineyards directly to make a reservation.

-Appease your cravings
+Satisfy your cravings

 Have a picnic amid the vines